obsidian-tasks-group/obsidian-tasks/docs/Scripting/Custom Filters.md

 #         So it does not find the task due today (which has a time of `00:00`)
 filter by function task.due.moment?.isSameOrAfter(moment()) || false

-# This finds Tasks whose due date is today's date
+# This finds Tasks whose due date is today's date or later
 filter by function task.due.moment?.isSameOrAfter(moment(), 'day') || false

-# This finds Tasks whose due MONTH is today's MONTH
+# This finds Tasks whose due MONTH is today's MONTH or later
 filter by function task.due.moment?.isSameOrAfter(moment(), 'month') || false

 # Can I document use of chrono in these searches???